staskjs/vue-slick/README.md

 # Slick for Vue.js

 # ATTENTION!
 This package is no longer supported by its main contributor (@staskjs).
-If you would like to work on it, I will gladly add you as a contributor.
+If you would like to work on it, I will gladly add you as a collaborator.
 Please reach me on telegram @staskjs.

 ## Vue support